nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     Compared to AB3, CoLAB has more than double the number of UI components.
 Each of these components had to be painstakingly designed and styled.

-    In addition, in line with our focus on user experience, we had to design a new `UiCommand` class to allow each command to display their own combination of UI components.
+    In addition, in line with our focus on user experience, we had to design a new `UiCommand` class to allow each command to display its own combination of UI components.

     We also had to implement a combination of listeners to ensure CoLAB's UI is also navigable using a mouse.
-This involved a complex combination of event listeners to ensure that the behaviour of each button is consistent with the corresponding command, and the correct buttons or list cells are highlighted in the side panel.
+This involved a complex combination of event listeners to ensure that the behavior of each button is consistent with the corresponding command, and the correct buttons or list cells are highlighted in the side panel.

-    Each of the Ui components are also responsive and work on a large range of screen sizes.
+    Each of the Ui components is also responsive and works on a large range of screen sizes.
 To handle edge cases, we had to find a way to allow horizontal scrolling of each component individually without affecting the ability to scroll the entire window vertically.

 3. **Automated GUI Testing**